What sort of role do script editors play in the development process?

 To cut a long story short, it’s great to get as many contacts as you can, but always be aware of who you’re genuinely, passionately interested in rather than faking it.
 If you’ve got a connection with them and then you sort of become friends, you can share ideas and enthusiasms, but also be aware that there’s no point pursuing a writer who no one else is really interested in.
 You’ve got to have an awareness of their marketability and how a broadcaster might respond to them.
 There’s no rush on that.
 Just take your time as much as you want.

-MT – That’s a good thing to do.
-They will then sometimes bombard you with new writers!
-You can say that you’re doing research on new writers in order to get some freelance projects together to take to different TV companies, and they’ll often be happy to send you a lot of their new writers that they’ve got on their books who’ve maybe done an episode of a long running series or soap, or have just graduated from a film school or whatever.
+Approaching agents is a good thing to do – they’ll then sometimes bombard you with new writers!
+You can say that you’re doing research on new writers in order to get some freelance projects together to take to different TV companies, and they’ll often be happy to send you a lot of their new writers that they’ve got on their books who’ve maybe done an episode of a long-running series or soap, or have just graduated from a film school or whatever.
 They’ll be on their books and very keen to get out there.

 Another approach is to get in touch with different film companies and TV companies and ask about doing script reading for them.
 While doing that you get a database of different writers and also build up different contacts in the industry.

-Q – Is script reading the way people tend to start, rather than, say, applying for a job?
+Is script reading the way people tend to start?

-MT – I think it’s very different now.
+I think it’s very different now to when I began my career.
 I started out working in theatre.
 I was directing and adapting/translating plays.
 To be blunt, that didn’t really bring in that much money.
 I was just starting, I had a new family, children, and so I actually became a copywriter for a while.
 I went over to advertising in London and abroad, and then realised that I didn’t enjoy doing that.